thelibstyles/thelibstyles/README.md

 # Hi there 👋,
 ## My name is Adam AKA thelibstyles.
-I am a 🤓 librarian, programmer ⌨️, digital creator 🎨 and cat dad 😻.
+I am a 🤓 programmer ⌨️ and cat dad 😻.

 ### Things i am into at the moment:
 * Koha open source LMS customisations